 Instructions

-- Peel and roughly chop the onion.
-Melt the lard in a pan over medium heat and fry the onions in it until golden brown.
-Leave to cool.
+- Peel and roughly chop 2 medium onion.
+In a pan over medium heat, melt 1 Tablespoon pork lard and fry the onions until they turn golden brown.
+Set aside to cool.

-- Put the ground meat in a mixing bowl.
-Add the fried onions and an egg.
-Season with salt and pepper.
+- Place 1 pound ground pork and 1 pound ground beef in a mixing bowl.
+Add the fried onions and 1 egg.
+Season with 2 teaspoons salt and 1/2 teaspoon ground black pepper to taste.

-- With hands moistened in cold water, shape small sausages of approximately 3x1 inches (7.5x2.5 cm).
+- With hands moistened in cold water, shape the mixture into small sausages, approximately 3x1 inches (7.5x2.5 cm) each.

-- Line a baking tray with parchment paper and arrange the cevapcici sausages on it—Bake in the well-preheated oven for 20 minutes.
+- Line a baking tray with parchment paper and arrange the Cevapcici sausages on it.
+Bake in the preheated oven for 25 minutes.

-- Serve warm with boiled potatoes, topped with melted butter.
-Add a dollop of yellow mustard, garnish with fresh onions cut into rings.
+- Serve warm with boiled potatoes topped with melted butter.
+Add a dollop of yellow mustard and garnish with fresh onion rings.

 Notes

-- To make sure the meat mixture is appropriately seasoned, cook a small patty on both sides in a frying pan over medium heat in a bit of oil or lard.
-Let cool for a few minutes and taste.
-Season the remaining mixture with salt and pepper if necessary.
+- To ensure the meat mixture is properly seasoned, cook a small patty on both sides in a frying pan over medium heat with a bit of oil or lard.
+Let it cool for a few minutes and taste.
+Adjust the seasoning of the remaining mixture with salt and pepper if necessary.

-- Instead of baking cevapcici in the oven, you can also pan-fry the sausages in a bit of oil.
-Turn until the cevapcici is browned on all sides.
+- Instead of baking, you can also pan-fry the Cevapcici sausages in a bit of oil.
+Turn them until they are browned on all sides.

 Daniela